2022 - 2023 Season Information

 TIER II is considered equivalent to NARCH/TORHS/SW – silver/bronze

-TIER IV is our lowest division.
-These players typically don’t attend many national tournaments.
+TIER IV These players typically don’t attend many national tournaments.
 There is a 3 goal limit per player per game.

 Tournament Format